 Introduction

-On Sunday afternoon, 12/19/2021, the sun is starting to shine a little.
-The summer-in-winter, which has been cloudy, too warm, and rainy, may be ending.
-I have had this article in working draft form, since before my article of Saturday, December 11, 2021 – in which I mentioned the 11/30/2021 basketball game.
-I would rather write and/or edit for a living.
+On this Sunday afternoon, the sun is starting to shine a little.
+The summer-in-winter weather, which has been cloudy, too warm, and rainy, may be ending.
+I have had this article in a working draft form since before my article from Saturday, December 11, 2021, in which I mentioned the 11/30/2021 basketball game.
+I would rather write and edit for a living.
 I'm working on it.
-Y'all help me, if you can!
+Y'all help me if you can!

 Lilliana Ferrell

 The Rogersville Review, Weekend Edition (12/4-5/2021), listed the local area girls and boys grade school and middle school basketball teams.
-The image, below, is from The Rogersville Review, 2021-22 Bulls Gap Lady Bulldogs photograph and remarks.
-The photo is by Jim Bell.
+The image below is from The Rogersville Review, 2021-22 Bulls Gap Lady Bulldogs photograph and remarks.
+The photograph is by Jim Bell.

-Lilliana Ferrell was one of two Lady Bulldogs, who each lead the team, by each scoring five points!
+Lilliana Ferrell was one of two Lady Bulldogs who each led the team by each scoring five points!

-The Randy Ball photograph caption reads “Lady Bulldog Lilliana Ferrell pressures” (name mentioned).
+The Randy Ball photograph caption reads, “Lady Bulldog Lilliana Ferrell pressures” [name redacted].

 Ariel Ferrell

-If you read my article of Saturday, December 11, 2021, mentioned previously, you will know my frustration, on 11/30/2021.
-Once again, my work life had forestalled my personal life.
+If you read my article from Saturday, December 11, 2021, mentioned previously, you will know my frustration on 11/30/2021.
+Once again, my work life forestalled my personal life.
 Let's move on!

 The Rogersville Review, 12/1/2021, Midweek Edition, page 2B, by Staff Report, article is “Lady Chiefs Finishes Hardee’s Classic with 4th Place.”
-(Would “Finish” not be correct?)
+(Would “Finish” not be correct in the title?)
 Good work, Lady Chiefs!

 Conclusion

-My youngest brother and his wife keep us informed, on the various basketball games, for their two daughters.
-Additional The Rogersville Review articles, by subscription only, are known to Mrs. Appalachian Irishman and me.
+My youngest brother and his wife keep us informed about the basketball games for their two daughters.
+Additional The Rogersville Review articles by subscription only are known to Mrs. Appalachian Irishman and me.
 We have both the postal delivery and online copies.
-This article does not update the most recent Fearghail clan basketball news, in Hawkins County.
+This article does not update the most recent Fearghail clan basketball news in Hawkins County.

-We are proud of our Fearghail clan nieces – not just in basketball.
-They are being raised by their godly parents.
+We are proud of our Fearghail clan nieces, not just in basketball.
+They are being raised by godly parents.
 The tradition of biblical faith and family is continuing to the next generation.
 We are proud of our nieces, win or lose in basketball, since they are continuing the biblical heritage of their godly ancestors.

 No comments: